Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Asymptotic Results for Weak-instrument-robust Tests

 \section{Asymptotic Results for Weak-instrument-robust Tests}

-The size control of the bootstrap Wald tests with or without CCE relies on Assumption \ref{assumption: 3}(i), which rules out overall weak identification in which all clusters are weak.
-In the case that the parameter of interest may be weakly identified in all clusters, we may consider the bootstrap AR tests for the full vector of $\beta_n$ as defined in Section \ref{sec:AR_procedure}.
+The size control of the bootstrap Wald tests with or without CRVE relies on Assumption \ref{assumption: 3}(i), which rules out overall weak identification in which all clusters are weak.
+In the case that the parameter of interest may be weakly identified in all clusters, we can consider the bootstrap AR tests for the full vector of $\beta_n$ as defined in Section \ref{sec:AR_procedure}.

-\begin{assumption} $|| \hat{A}_z - A_z ||_{op} = o_p(1)$, where $A_z$ is a $d_z \times d_z$ symmetric deterministic weighting matrix such that $0 < c \leq \lambda_{min}(A_z) \leq \lambda_{max}(A_z) \leq C < \infty$ for some constants $c$ and $C$. \end{assumption}
+\begin{assumption} $|| \hat{A}_z - A_z ||_{op} = o_P(1)$, where $A_z$ is a $d_z \times d_z$ symmetric deterministic weighting matrix such that $0 < c \leq \lambda_{min}(A_z) \leq \lambda_{max}(A_z) \leq C < \infty$ for some constants $c$ and $C$. \end{assumption}

-Theorem \ref{theo: boot-AR} below shows that, in the general case with multiple IVs, the limiting null rejection probability of the $AR_{n}$-based bootstrap test does not exceed the nominal level $\alpha$, and that of the $AR_{CR,n}$ test does not exceed $\alpha$ by more than $1/2^{q-1}$ when $q>d_z$, irrespective of IV strength.
+Theorem \ref{theo: boot-AR} below shows that, in the general case with multiple IVs, the limiting null rejection probability of the $AR_{n}$-based bootstrap test does not exceed the nominal level $\alpha$, and that of the $AR_{CR,n}$ test does not exceed $\alpha$ by more than $1/2^{J-1}$ when $J>d_z$, irrespective of IV strength.

 \begin{theorem} Suppose Assumption \ref{assumption: 1} holds and $\beta_n=\beta_0$.
 For $AR_n$, further suppose Assumption \ref{assumption: AR_further_assumptions} holds.
-For $AR_{CR,n}$, further suppose $q > d_z$.
+For $AR_{CR,n}$, further suppose $J> d_z$.
 Then,

 \end{theorem}